7 Things To Know Before Moving To California

-- Avenue of the Giants: This place is home for the giant trees in California and is located in the state’s redwood belt.
-You can fish, hike, picnic, bike, swim, and drive through any of your preferred of the 3 separate hollowed-out red kinds of wood as its distance is about 31 miles towards Highway 101.
+- Avenue of the Giants: This place is home to the giant trees in California and is located in the state’s redwood belt.
+You can fish, hike, picnic, bike, swim, and drive through any of your preferred the 3 separate hollowed-out red kinds of wood as its distance is about 31 miles towards Highway 101.
 You can also try out all three and pick your favorite among them.

-- The Wave Organ: This is an acoustic sculpture which can be found in San Francisco Bay and is a sound wave amplifier.
+- The Wave Organ: This is an acoustic sculpture that can be found in San Francisco Bay and is a sound wave amplifier.
 It is constructed with over 20 PVC and concrete pipes.
 Normally, you can listen to actual music and not some random notes when you visit during high tide.

 - Victoria Beach Pirate Tower: Although this seaside tower located in Laguna Beach looks like it was from a storybook, it is a private staircase to a rich person.
 The name is given by the owner’s game of concealing coins inside the stones and cracks located on the sides of the tower for children to locate.
-Built-in 1926, the lonely spire is 60ft tall and stretches from the ground at the boundary of the water to the top of the nearby cliff.
+Built in 1926, the lonely spire is 60ft tall and stretches from the ground at the boundary of the water to the top of the nearby cliff.

 - 24-Hour Sprinkles: The first-ever cupcake ATM was used on Beverly Hills and was filled with 600 newly basked cupcakes daily.
 You can easily get rid of random cravings with just $4 for each pop.
 The company has taken its business to other main cities of some states and in New York City in 2012.

 The healthcare system in California is very great in case you or a family member ever get sick or injured.
 The majority of the hospital in this state are ranked nationally for offering great care.
 The first hospital in California is UCLA Medical Center.
-It holds ranking in 10 paediatric specialties and 15 general specialties.
+It holds ranking in 10 pediatric specialties and 15 general specialties.

 Next to it is UCSF Medical Center located in San Francisco.
-It also holds rankings in 9 paediatric specialties and 15 specialties.
+It also holds rankings in 9 pediatric specialties and 15 specialties.
 Also ranked in 12 specialties and excellently performing in 9 procedures and situations is Stanford Health Care.